 Pest Identification – Termites

 Termites consume large amounts of wood, which can become a major structural hazard over time.
 But their harmful habits go further than we might think.
 Termites invade buildings in large numbers – often without detection.
-If your home or business in Northern California and Nevada is infested with termites, expect repair costs to soar the longer they’re able to stick around.
+If your home or business in California and Nevada is infested with termites, expect repair costs to soar the longer they’re able to stick around.

 Termites Are a Structural Threat